Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

-Each model was trained using the AdamW optimizer \cite{adamw}, with a learning rate of $5\times10^{-4}$ and the other parameters kept at their default values.
+CLEmbryo was trained using the AdamW optimizer \cite{adamw}, with a learning rate of $5\times10^{-4}$ and the other parameters kept at their default values.
 We applied a learning rate reduction by a factor of 0.1 in the plateau scheduler.
-When training CLEmbryo, a random subsequence of consecutive frames is selected from each video at each epoch.
-We prefer to use a subsequence rather than a single frame, as local temporal information is beneficial to classify the cell stage.
+During training, a subsequence of consecutive frames is randomly selected from each video at each epoch.
+We prefer to use as input a subsequence rather than a single frame, as local temporal information is beneficial to classify the cell stage.
 As for the size of the subsequence, the larger the time window, the more temporal context is provided, but this leads to higher computational costs.
 We set the size at ten, this choice being motivated in the ablation study.
 We trained the models using mini-batches of 32 samples in total, meaning that within the SCL framework, 16 different subsequences are randomly selected.
-We applied the stochastic weight averaging (SWA)\cite{swa} technique, which improves the generalization of our models by averaging the network weights obtained at several well-chosen epochs.
+We applied the stochastic weight averaging technique (SWA)\cite{swa}, which improves the generalization of our models by averaging the network weights obtained at several well-chosen epochs.
 We used early stopping to end training, when the loss computed on the validation set increases ten epochs in a row.
-Then, we selected the model at the epoch with the lowest loss in the validation set, which is feasible for supervised training.
+Then, we selected the model at the epoch with the lowest loss in the validation set.

-During inference of our method, we use an overlapping rolling window technique with ten consecutive frames and a step of four, meaning that for frames not located at the beginning or the end of the sequence, their classification vector is computed as the mean of three classification vectors from the different overlapping windows.
+During inference, we apply temporal averaging implemented with an overlapping rolling window technique on ten consecutive frames and a step of four.
+This means that for frames not located at the beginning or the end of the video sequence, their classification vector is computed as the mean of three classification vectors issued from three different windows.

-We also developed a simple post-processing step to apply a monotonic growth constraint on the number of cells over time.
-We denote our method augmented with this added post-processing step as CLEmbryo\_PP, and its results are reported in the last column of Table \ref{tab:bovine-classif} and Table \ref{tab:mouse-classif}.
-Our post-processing step consists of a simple temporal heuristic that maintains label consistency over time.
-We substitute, within a sequence of label $k$, short intervals of labels $k^\prime , k^\prime \neq k$ for label $k$.
-Our extended method is hence able to detect and correct local errors, that is, some inconsistent transitions in CLEmbryo label output.